 The Foreign Policy Association of Harrisburg was organized in 1949 by a group of local educators and civic leaders as a venue for public discussion of international issues affecting United States foreign policy and America’s national and international interests.
+The Association changed its name in 2021 to The Foreign Policy Association of Central Pennsylvania to reflect its growing reach in the Central Pennsylvania region.
 The Association believes that America’s foreign policy is everyone’s business and that our lives are directly affected by the role the United States plays in world affairs.

 The purpose of the Association is solely educational, to bring information on international issues and policies to the attention of our citizens.
 The FPA takes no position on the issues presented and discussed.

-While aligned with the national Foreign Policy Association, the Harrisburg FPA is independently governed by a board of directors from the Harrisburg metropolitan area.
+While aligned with the national Foreign Policy Association, the Central Pennsylvania FPA is independently governed by a board of directors from the Central Pennsylvania region.
 The FPA is a nonpartisan, non-profit educational association.
 It is funded by membership fees, sponsorships, and donations.

 Each year, the Association presents a series of seven monthly dinner meetings which feature a speaker selected for their experience or expertise on the selected topic.